Nik-BB/Understanding_DRP_models/README.md

 * Transcriptomics and genomics data can be downloaded from the Genomics of drug sensitivity in cancer database https://www.cancerrxgene.org/ -> https://www.cancerrxgene.org/gdsc1000/GDSC1000_WebResources/Home.html
 Here the expression profiles, genomic profiles and meta data mapping the cell names (Annotated list of cell-lines)  can be found.
-The expression profiles need to be convert to csv and renamed to gdsc_expresstion_dat.csv to run out of the box.
+The expression profiles data file needs to be convert to csv and renamed to gdsc_expresstion_dat.csv to run out of the box.
 The cell names also need to be converted to csv and renamed to gdsc_cell_names.csv to run out of the box.
 (Or the file names can be changed in the read_rna_gdsc function in data_loading.py).
 The genomics profiles come from  the MULT omics Cancer functional events (CFEs) BEMs for cell-lines zip download and the PANCAN_simple_MOBEM.rdata.tsv is the file required.

 * Drug response data in the form of IC50 values can be downloaded form values from GDSC https://www.cancerrxgene.org/ ->